Priobskoye field: Production

 In 2007, the field was producing 675000 oilbbl/d: 550000 oilbbl/d in the northern part exploited by Rosneft, and 125000 oilbbl/d in Gazprom Neft area.
 For 2008, Rosneft reported a growth of production to 680000 oilbbl/d, while Gazpromneft's share grew slightly.
 In 2009, Gazprom Neft produced 160000 oilbbl/d in its share of the field.
 In September 2019, Russia’s finance ministry approved tax breaks for developing the Priobskoye oilfield, Russia’s largest, to oil giants Rosneft and Gazprom Neft, Alexei Sazanov.

 In terms of recent data, the field produces over 20 million tons of hydrocarbons annually, equating roughly to about 400,000 to 450,000 BPD currently.
 Enhanced recovery techniques such as ultra-long horizontal wells and multi-stage hydraulic fracturing are used to maintain high production despite the field maturing.
 Production remains consistently high, supported by advanced technology and continuous drilling activity.
-The field is expected to continue production until around 2057, indicating a managed decline but no immediate sharp drop-off.The Priobskoye field is still a major producing asset with current production estimated around 400,000-450,000 BPD, showing no steep decline but a gradual managed tapering supported by advanced recovery methods and active drilling.
+The field is expected to continue production until around 2057, indicating a managed decline but no immediate sharp drop-off.